-\myparagraph{Cost models for automatic code optimization:} The goal of an automatic code optimization pass in a compiler is to find the best combination of code optimizations that minimize the execution time.
-This problem can be modeled as a search problem where the search-space is a set of combinations of code optimizations.
-To search such a space, a compiler needs a search technique and a cost model to compare different combinations of optimizations.
-Classical compilers use hand-tuned cost models \cite{trifunovic2009polyhedral}, while others employ machine learning to build cost models \cite{agakov2006using}.
-Both of these models do not precisely capture the hardware complexity (different memory hierarchies, out-of-order execution, hardware prefetching, communication latency, etc.).
-Instead, state-of-the-art models are built using deep learning to obtain better accuracy \cite{adams2019learning, mendis2019ithemal}.
-For example, Ithemal \cite{mendis2019ithemal} is a cost model that predicts the throughput of a basic block of x86 instructions and gets less than half the error of state-of-the-art hand-tuned models (llvm-mca in LLVM \cite{lattner2004llvm} and Intel's IACA).
+\myparagraph{Cost models for automatic code optimization:} The goal of an automatic code optimization pass in a compiler is to find the best combination of code optimizations that minimizes the execution time.
+This can be modeled as a search problem where the search space is a set of combinations of code optimizations.
+Then, the compiler needs a search technique and a cost model to evaluate each combination.
+Classical compilers use hand-tuned cost models \cite{trifunovic2009polyhedral}, while others use machine learning to build cost models \cite{agakov2006using}.
+Both of these models do not precisely capture hardware complexity (different memory hierarchies, out-of-order execution, hardware prefetching, communication latency, etc.).
+Instead, state-of-the-art models are built using deep learning for better accuracy \cite{adams2019learning, mendis2019ithemal}.
+For example, Ithemal \cite{mendis2019ithemal} is a cost model that predicts the throughput of a basic block of x86 instructions and gets less than half the error of state-of-the-art hand-tuned models (llvm-mca in LLVM \cite{lattner2004llvm} and Intel’s IACA).